s267562/clean-kitchen/README.md

 # Clean Kitchen

+## Test Implementation

+This is a test implementation of both Web Speech and Proximity Events APIs, based on this [MDN demo](<(https://github.com/mdn/web-speech-api)>).

 ## Phone Setup

 * Download latest Firefox Beta
+  * This is currently only available on Android, as iOS Beta program is full
+  * This is necessary to use the Proximity Events API
+  * Speech Recognition should work on both Firefox and Chrome
 * Type *about:config* in the address bar and enter

 Set the following entries to **`true`**: